 “Of course Nebraska is a storehouse for literary material.
 Everywhere is a storehouse of literary material.
 If a true artist were born in a pigpen and raised in a sty, he would still find plenty of inspiration for work.
 The only need is the eye to see.”

-In other posts we’ve looked at screenwriters from Iowa and some surrounding states- Illinois, Wisconsin, Missouri, and Minnesota, but today let’s head to the west and take a look at Nebraska.
+In other posts we’ve looked at screenwriters from Iowa and some of the surrounding states—Illinois, Wisconsin, Missouri, and Minnesota—but today let’s head to the west and take a look at Nebraska.

 Before we get to the screenwriting part of that state let me say that Nebraska has produced four giants of cinema on the performing end of feature films; Henry Ford, Fred Astaire, Montgomery Clift and Marlon Brando.